About the Call Center Challenge

 Is North America’s number one public transportation telephone customer information specialist working in your organization?

 APTA’s Call Center Challenge is your opportunity to showcase the talents of your dedicated, behind-the-scenes employees.
-The tenth annual Call Center Challenge is an international competition that will crown the best in the industry.
+The eleventh annual Call Center Challenge is an international competition that will crown the best in the industry.

 The Call Center Challenge is open to all APTA member transit system call center personnel.